mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

     * Client ID and Client Secret: The client ID and secret you entered in the Google Actions Console earlier.
     * Jwt Key: Path to the JSON file you downloaded while enabling the HomeGraph API.
 Can be an absolute path or a path relative to Node-REDs user dir (where your settings.js, flows.json etc. are stored).
     * Port: The port on which the service should run.
-If left empty, the service will run on the same port as Node-RED This port must be reachable from the internet.
+If left empty, the service will run on the same port as Node-RED.
-      (but take care to protect your Node-RED from external access when you expose this port to the internet).\
+      This port must be reachable from the internet (but take care to protect your Node-RED from external access when you expose this port to the internet).\
       This tutorial assumes port 3001, so set it to 3001.
     * Path: URL path on which the service will run.
 If set, it will be https://example.com:3001/<yourpath>/smarthome.
       If left empty, https://example.com:3001/smarthome will be used.\